micuat/ofxActiveScan/README.md

 About
 --------

-This repository is an openFrameworks addon for active 3D scanning using uncalibrated projector-camera system.
-While this takes addon-style, you can start 3D scanning just by compiling the included example projects.
+This repository is an openFrameworks addon for active 3D scanning for uncalibrated projector-camera system.
+While this repository takes ofxaddon-style, you can start 3D scanning just by compiling the included example projects.

 3D scanning algorithm is heavily relying on the software provided by